kwikius/quantracker/doc_src/intro.rst

          +  `The OSD V2.1 PCB is available from OSHPark`_
          +  `The OSD source code is available from Github`_

-      * Compact
+      * Compact.
-      * Freestanding - can be used with or without the tracker
+      * Freestanding - can be used with or without the tracker.
       * Works with Ardupilot, Compatible with MinimOSD.
-      * supports PAL and NTSC cameras (can switch between protocols dynamically)
+      * supports PAL and NTSC cameras (can switch between protocols dynamically).
-      * Vector graphics
+      * Vector graphics.
-      * Hugely customisable display, using "osd_maker" App for helping to create the display
+      * Hugely customisable display, using "osd_maker" App for helping to create the display.
-      * Digitally isolated Serial port to eliminate ground loops
+      * Digitally isolated Serial port to help eliminate ground loops.
       * Very versatile Expansion port with I2C, SPI etc, means the OSD can be upgraded to a full FC

+   Here are some videos of the OSD in action:

 .. raw:: html